vipulpandey/statslive/src/pages/home/index.md

 headerImage:
   image: /img/television.png
   imageAlt: JavaScript Wakanda
-title: Meet other JavaScript Developers in Wakanda
+title: Meet other Artificial Intelligence Enthusiast in India
 upcomingMeetupHeading: Upcoming Meetup
 noUpcomingMeetupText: Details to be announced.
 mapsNote: Clicking the pin opens Google Maps in a new tab.